langsci/shariff/README.md

 # Shariff plugin for OMP
 This plugin adds social media buttons to the footer of each page.
 It implements shariff by heise ([Github](https://github.com/heiseonline/shariff), [article](http://ct.de/shariff))  in [Open Monograph Press](https://pkp.sfu.ca/omp/).

+## Installation
+Clone this repo in your plugin folder or download the code and tar.gz it and upload it via the gui.

 ## Usage